Construction and Validation of a Geometry-based Mathematical Model for the Hard X-ray Imager: Calculation of Modulation Functions

 \subsection{Behavior under Artificial X-ray Sources}

 The behavior of the sub-collimator under artificial sources will be described in this section.
-On the ground, we normally produce an X-ray beam by hitting a molybdenum target with accelerated electrons, then limiting the beam's divergence via pipe and diaphragms.
+To verify this model, the HXI needs to be characterized by an X-ray beam for its modulation functions.
+However, the parallel X-ray beam is quite difficult to get on the ground, so we normally produce the X-ray beam by hitting a molybdenum target with accelerated electrons, then limiting the beam's divergence via pipe and diaphragms.
 So here, we will discuss an X-ray source with a launch area of a radius $r_s$, a pipe length $l$, and a diaphragm of a radius $R$ at the pipe's end.
-As showed in Fig. \ref{fig:beam}, the collimator is put on a rotatable platform so that the incident angle of X-ray beam can be changed step by step during the test.
+As shown in Fig.\ref{fig:beam}, the collimator is put on a rotatable platform so that the incident angle of the X-ray beam can be changed step by step during the test.

 Consider the situation where there is only non-parallel light.
 The incident angles $(\theta,\varphi)$ for parallel light do not change with the incident position $(x,y)$.
-However, with non-parallel light, assuming an incidence angle of $(\theta,\varphi)$ at the center $(0,0)$, as shown in Fig. \ref{fig:beam2}, the incident angle of photons hitting point $(x,y)$ will be $(\theta_x,\varphi_y)=(\theta+\frac{x}{l},\varphi+\frac{y}{l})$.
+However, with non-parallel light, assuming an incidence angle of $(\theta,\varphi)$ at the center $(0,0)$, as shown in Fig.\ref{fig:beam2}, the incident angle of photons hitting point $(x,y)$ will be $(\theta_x,\varphi_y)=(\theta+\frac{x}{l},\varphi+\frac{y}{l})$.
 Then we can have the integration:

-In this integration, the high frequency terms are ignored and superscript ${}^\prime$ are used to indicate the terms that contain $(\theta_x,\varphi_y)$.
+In this integration, the high-frequency terms are ignored and superscript ${}^\prime$ are used to indicate the terms that contain $(\theta_x,\varphi_y)$.
 Notice that $P_0^\prime$ here is an integration of: